cesarParra/apexdocs/README.md

 ### Configuration

-Add a `translations` property to your ApexDocs configuration (JS or TS file):
+Add a `translations` property to your ApexDocs configuration (JS or TS file) and pass the appropriate translation object, depending on the generator you're using:

 ```javascript
 import { defineMarkdownConfig } from '@cparra/apexdocs';